 If the Padres aren’t playing, you can still take one of the daily guided, behind-the-scenes PETCO Park tours.

-La Jolla Zip Zoom
+La Jolla Zip Zoom (Seasonal)

 It’s four courses ranging from 300 to 2700 feet in length.
 You’ll reach speeds of up to 55 mph, and since it’s a side-by-side zip line, you can experience it together.
 Must be 48″ tall and 65-250 lbs.
 It’s open in the spring, summer and early fall but closes in the winter, roughly.

-San Diego Instagram Spots
+Fun San Diego Instagram Spots

 La Jolla has a couple of murals that are accessible at street level.
 Take a look at the map of current projects.
 (Favorite Color at 7596 Eads Avenue, La Jolla is popular.)

 North Park’s Pigment store is a place both parents and teens may like.
 Take a photo inside and against the colorful exterior living plant wall.
 The “Greetings from San Diego” mural also awaits in North Park.

 - @holymatchaa (North Park)